RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 and able to collaborate and pair program with others easily.
 But I also really like the tools that I use.
 They fit me.
 I fit them.
 So what do I do?

+One possibility is using more tools to overcome some of the difficulties with pairing.
+Specifically, using a lightweight version control system (like git) and a free code hosting site (like, say, Github) you can arrange a style of pairing where two people work on the same code, but each using their own device and tools and setup.
+Pairing is the same during the actual coding process with whatever Driver/Navigator dynamic you want to use.
+The difference comes when you swap.
+Instead of simply sliding the keyboard across to your partner, you commit, and push to your central repository.
+Your partner then pulls down the latest code and starts working on their machine.